bnjenner/Cyberpunk_2077_Breach_Protocol/README.md

 chmod +x breach_protocol.py
 ```

-Preem, now go make some eddies.
-Just don't go poking the wrong bears.
+Preem, time to get cracking, just don't go poking the wrong bears.
 Don't wanna get zeroed by Netwatch.

 ## Usage

 I am still working out how to specify inputs for this tool whle I work on image processing.
 So unfortunately, you will have to manually edit breach_protocol.py.
-To do this, specify:
-* the matrix you are trying to crack (FRAME variable)
-* the sequences you are trying to upload (SEQUENCES variable)
-* and your buffer size (BUFFER_SIZE variable)

 The frames and sequences are formatted as a list of lists.
 The positions of each item should be identical to how it is seen in the game.
+To input your data, modify the following variables:
+* FRAME: the matrix you are trying to crack
+* SEQUENCES: the sequences you are trying to upload
+* BUFFER_SIZE: your buffer size

+I have also considered a json file as an input, but honestly who enjoys working with jsons?

 As of now, the basic usage is as follows: